DanielNoord/ProjectInventarisGezantschappen/outputs/README.md

 ## Outputs directory

 After running any of the programs in the `python` directory their outputs will be put in this directory.
-Most importantly, it contains directories with the the modified and translated _griglie_.
+Most importantly, it contains directories with the modified and translated _griglie_ and the `xml` metadata file.

 ### Griglie